-Friday, June 26th marks the last day of this academic year!
+Tuesday, June 29th marks the last day of this academic year!
 What a year it has been!
-Certainly, one to put in our memory books!
-Thank you all for a wonderful year at Canadian Martyrs Catholic Elementary School!
-We appreciate your support and teamwork for the success of all our students.
-We couldn’t have done it without you!
-We wish you all a blessed summer holiday with your wonderful families.
+Certainly, another one to put in our memory books!
+Thank you for making the most of a very challenging year!
+Parents & families, please know we greatly appreciated your patience & teamwork in supporting our students ~We couldn’t have done it without you!
+We wish all of our families & staff a SAFE & FUN summer holiday!

 The end of the school year is a time of Transition for both our students and staff.
-We would like to thank the following Special Education staff for their dedication & contributions to our school community; Mr. Iacoboni, Mrs. Utresky, Mrs. Campbell & Mrs. Mehdipour We wish you well on your new adventures!
+Goodbye to the families that are moving over the summer!
+We wish you well at your new school communities.
+We would like to thank the following staff for their dedication & contributions to our school community; Mrs. McNeil, Mrs. Pedulla, Ms. Zomparelli, Mrs. Christie, Ms. Galley, Mrs. Graham, Mrs. Kjarsgaard, Mrs. Razniewski & Mrs. Utresky!
+We wish you well on your new adventures!

 Thank you to our incredible Grade 8 students for sharing your gifts & talents with our community over the last ten years~ please know you will always have a special place in our hearts!
 We wish you the very best as you begin this next exciting phase of your young lives!